 \section{Abstract}

-The `near-far' approach to studying reionization leverages the star formation histories of the Milky Way (MW) or Local Group (LG) galaxies, derived from resolved photometry, to infer the low-mass/faint-end of the stellar mass functions (SMFs) or the ultraviolet luminosity functions (UVLFs) of high-redshift galaxies ($z \gtrsim 6$), beyond the current JWST detection limits ($M_{\mathrm{UV}} \gtrsim -15$).
+The ``near-far" approach to studying reionization leverages the star formation histories of the Milky Way (MW) or Local Group (LG) galaxies, derived from resolved photometry, to infer the low-mass/faint end of the stellar mass functions (SMFs) or the ultraviolet luminosity functions (UVLFs) of high-redshift galaxies ($z \gtrsim 6$), beyond the current JWST detection limits ($M_{\mathrm{UV}} \gtrsim -15$).
 Previous works considered only intact low-mass galaxies in the MW and LG, neglecting disrupted galaxies such as stellar streams and phase-mixed objects.
 Using the FIRE-2 simulations, we show that these disrupted galaxies contribute up to $\sim$50\% of the total stellar mass budget of the proto-MW/LG at $z =6-9$.
 Including all the progenitors of these disrupted galaxies improves the normalization of the recovered SMFs/UVLFs by factors of $\sim$2--3 and reduces the halo-to-halo variation in the slope by $\sim$20--40\%.
 This enables robust constraints down to at least the resolution limit of the simulations, near $M_\star \sim 10^{5} M_\odot$ or $M_{\mathrm{UV}} \sim -10$ at $z \gtrsim 6$.
-We also show that `fossil record' reconstructions---which assume each present-day system descends from a single reionization-era progenitor---are sensitive to the stellar mass/UV magnitude thresholds, which introduces bias in the inferred low-mass/faint-end slopes.
+We also show that ``fossil record" reconstructions---which assume each present-day system descends from a single reionization-era progenitor---are sensitive to the stellar-mass/UV-magnitude thresholds, which introduces bias in the inferred slopes at the low-mass/faint end.
 Additionally, we demonstrate that neglecting disrupted systems underestimates the contribution of galaxies with $M_{\mathrm{UV}} \lesssim -15$ to the reionization-era UV luminosity density.
 Finally, we estimate that a significant fraction ($\sim50\%$) of streams with $M_\star \gtrsim 10^{6} M_\odot$ at $z$=0 should be detectable from upcoming Rubin Observatory and Roman Space Telescope observations.